osg-htc/docs/docs/data/stashcache/overview.md

 # Overview of StashCache

-StashCache is a data caching federation with many distributed caches spread across the U.S.
+StashCache is a data caching federation used researchers and the sites that support them.
+The federation has many distributed caches spread across the U.S.

 ![StashCache Map](StashCacheMap.png "StashCache Map")